Who Is Celine Dion?

 Celine Dion quickly capitalized on her newfound fame, releasing the top-selling The Colour of My Love in 1993.
 The album showcased the romantic power ballads that Dion had become known for, including "When I Fall in Love" (featured on the soundtrack for the hit film Sleepless in Seattle) and "The Power of Love," her first single to hit No. 1 on the Billboard Hot 100.

-In 1994, Dion happily merged her personal and professional life when she married Angelil, who is 26 years her senior.
+In 1994, Dion happily merged her personal and professional life when she married Angelil, 26 years her senior.
 Angelil and his second wife had divorced in the 1980s, and, around this same time, he and Dion had begun a romantic relationship.
 Engaged in 1991, the couple tied the knot at Montreal's Notre Dame Basilica, in an elaborate ceremony that was celebrated throughout Canada.

 Dion's international stardom was solidified by her performance of "The Power of the Dream," at the 1996 Olympic Games in Atlanta, Georgia.
 That same year, her album Falling Into You, including the No. 1 hit "Because You Loved Me" (from the soundtrack to Robert Redford's sentimental 1996 film, Up Close and Personal), won Grammy Awards for album of the year and best pop album.
 The following year, however, would hold even greater glory for Dion, with the release of the blockbuster film Titanic (1997), co-starring Leonardo DiCaprio and Kate Winslet, for which Dion sang the theme song, "My Heart Will Go On."
 By the time the film had raked in a record number of Oscar nominations (it won 11, including the award for best song), Dion's ballad had become ubiquitous on radio stations around the world.